 Christmas Chain Reaction STEM Challenge

 A fun and festive chain reaction challenge.
-For example, roll sellotape into a bauble into dominoes into a bell!
+For example, roll sellotape into a bauble, then into dominoes and finally into a bell!